Featured Post

 But, from the outset, it is clear Housemarque's designers revel in the chance to show off a new, if broken city and world.
 There are huge vistas compared to Returnal's largely compact, inward-focused rooms that make up each Biome.

 And in response to Returnal's pain-inducing difficulty, Saros makes life a little easier with constant upgrades across Resilience, Command and Drive.
 Plus broader balancing through the Modifier menu (which are the focus of the game's first patch, so expect further tweaking over Saros's long life).
-They make Saros easier or harder, help play to your strengths or create new challenges, aka a cunning design feature.
+They make Saros easier or harder, help players of all ability roll to their strengths or create new challenges, aka a cunning design feature.

 Fighting the Good Fight (Again and Again)